finm-32900/finm-32900.github.io/_sources/lectures/Week7/LSEG_datastream.md

 WRDS provides a structured interface for retrieving futures data:
 - Navigate to the **Thomson/Refinitiv** section in WRDS and select **Datastream**.
-- Use the **Excel Plugin** (if available) to search for futures series.
-Check the box for *"TS for each item in list"* to retrieve time series for all relevant contracts.

 ### 2. Mnemonic Structure for Treasury Futures